 Southern-Style Molasses Barbecue Sauce

 Having the family over for a cookout?
-Make this beautifully sweet molasses sauce the day before in just minutes to have at the ready for your southern style ribs, chops, burgers, and barbecue chicken.
+Make this beautifully sweet Southern-Style Molasses Barbecue Sauce the day before in just minutes to have at the ready for your southern style ribs, chops, burgers, and barbecue chicken!

 A piece of burlap with a small bowl of barbecue sauce beside a jar of the same homemade sauce.